Alluvium and Glacial Outwash Sediments (Qa)

 212 parts per million, and dissolved solids from 28 to 431 parts per

 million.
 Iron may be present in objectionable amounts.

 The U.S. Geological Survey's Hydrologic Atlas Series, published cooperatively

-Kentucky Geological Survey, provides hydrologic information for the
+with the Kentucky Geological Survey, provides hydrologic information

 to "Groundwater Resources in Kentucky"